Rakeshvarma301/DreamBox_django_project/README.md

 	$ pipenv install
 	$ pipenv shell

-Set up the initial migration for our custom user models in users and build the database.
+Set up the initial migration for our all models in one app and build the database.

-	(web) $ python manage.py makemigrations users
+	(web) $ python manage.py makemigrations
 	(web) $ python manage.py migrate

 Create a superuser: